CMCC-Foundation/OceanAnalyticsLab/README.md

 in the monitoring and management of marine areas.
 Also, the scientific developers play an important role and are part of the VLab users.
 The VLab offers several federated services, for the data access, storage and processing (Jupiter, OGC WPS,...), which ease the development of new innovative solutions, and the sharing of results and achievements.
-Results: notebooks xxx, methods xxx, web application DSS/interface,...
+Results: notebooks xxx, web processing services xxx, web application DSS/interface,...
+TRL...

 Ref:
 - The VLab Marine Environmental Indicators, https://blue-cloud.d4science.org/web/marineenvironmentalindicators/